casper-network/docs/source/docs/casper/operators/bonding.md

 make build-client-contracts
 ```

-These commands build all the necessary contracts, including `add-bid.wasm` for placing a bid.
+These commands build all the necessary contracts, including `add_bid.wasm` for placing a bid.

 ## Example Bonding Request {#example-bonding-transaction}